tsilva/curriculum-vitae/README.md

 - **TLDR:** Travelling App for Architecture Enthusiasts
 - **Start:** 2013
 - **Client**: Discover Your City (through Toptal)
+- **Role:** Mobile Developer
 - **Platforms**: iOS (iPhone)
 - **Technologies:** Python, Flask, MongoDB, Objective-C, iOS, Heroku, Amazon Web Services

-Discover Your City is a travelling app for people interested in architecture, guiding users in various tours of buildings of different styles and architectures.
+Discover Your City is a travel app for architecture enthusiasts, offering guided tours of buildings featuring various styles and designs.

-Implemented application from top to bottom in accordance to pre-existing design specs.
-The server-side included a backoffice where the application's contents could me managed.
+I developed the entire application, from start to finish, based on pre-existing design specifications.
+The project also included a server-side back office for managing the app's content.

 - [Gallery](https://photos.app.goo.gl/RGoL3s92XLfNqsVa9)